-- (4)(A) Health Insurers shall notify providers that upon submission of the information required by Subdivision (3), the Health Insurer shall not deny the appeal of a claim due to the failure to file the claim in a timely manner.
+- (4)(A) Health insurers shall notify providers that upon submission of the information required by Subdivision (3), the health insurer shall not deny the claim due to the failure to file the claim in a timely manner.
 Nothing in this Subsection precludes the denial of a claim for other reasons unrelated to the timeliness of filing the claim. - (B) Health insurers shall utilize a standardized appeal checklist approved by the Commissioner when informing providers of a timely filing denial and what needs to be submitted to appeal that denial.
-The checklist and appeal submissions shall be made available for both manual and electronic processing. - (C) Health Insurers may implement the requirements of this Subsection either by amendments to their claims processing system, or by amendments to their provider appeal policies and procedures. - (f) Medical records management. - (1) The purpose of this Subsection is to maintain the confidentiality of patient information during the process of transmittal of medical records between providers and health insurers, and to reduce the administrative burden of both the providers and carriers with regard to medical record submissions. - (2) Health insurers shall comply with all state and federal laws and regulations relating to requests for written clinical and medical record information from patients or providers. - (3) Health insurer requests for medical records shall specify: - (A) What medical record information is being requested; - (B) Why the medical record information being requested meets 'need to know' requirements under 45 CFR Part 164, Subpart E, "Privacy of Individually-Identifiable Health Information": and - (C) Where the medical record is to be sent via mailing addresses, fax or electronically. - (4) Health Insurers shall establish a mechanism to provide for verification of the receipt of the medical records when a provider requests such verification. - (5) Upon a provider's request, the Health Insurer disclose when a medical record was mis-sent or mis-addressed.
-In such events the Health Insurer shall destroy the missent of mis-addressed records. - (6) Upon a provider's request, Health Insurers shall provide (i) a clear listing of contact information (including mailing address, telephone number, fax number or email address) as to where medical records are to be sent, (ii) what specific records are to be sent, and (iii) why the records are needed and permitted to be used in accordance with 45 CFR Part 164, Subpart E, "Privacy of Individually-Identifiable Health Information".
+The checklist and appeal submissions shall be made available for both manual and electronic processing. - (f) Medical records management. - (1) The purpose of this Subsection is to maintain the confidentiality of patient information during the process of transmittal of medical records between providers and health insurers, and to reduce the administrative burden of both the providers and carriers with regard to medical record submissions. - (2) Health insurers shall comply with all state and federal laws and regulations relating to requests for written clinical and medical record information from patients or providers. - (3) Health insurer requests for medical records shall specify: - (A) What medical record information is being requested; - (B) Why the medical record information being requested meets 'need to know' requirements; and - (C) Where the medical record is to be sent via mailing addresses, fax or electronically. - (4) Health insurers shall establish a mechanism to handle the clinical information once received from the provider.
+The mechanism shall provide for the verification of the receipt of the medical records when a provider requests such verification. - (5) Upon a provider's request, the health insurer to notify the provider of any missent or mis-addressed records.
+In such events the health insurer shall destroy the mis-sent of mis-addressed records, and so notify the provider. - (6) Health insurers shall post on their website, and in communications with providers, a clear listing of contact information, including mailing address, telephone number, fax number, email, as to where the medical record is to be sent.
+If more than one address is posted, an explanation shall be provided as to what types of medical record information is to be sent to which address.